-A South Side funeral home becomes a hub of Chicago's gun violence scourge
+She embalmed her own nephew and learned to shoot.
+A Chicago funeral home copes with gun violence

 Together, their experiences expose the grim narrative of a community facing a seemingly unending scourge, no matter how they try to approach or attack it.

-For her part, Sutton, 46, toils through long days at Leak & Sons, trying to patch wounds that she said, on the whole, have gotten worse.
+For her part, Sutton, 46, toils through long workdays, trying to patch wounds that she said, on the whole, have gotten worse.
 "It seems intentional, so families will not be able to see their loved one with an open casket."

 She applies a special putty, wax and makeup on young faces and bodies mutilated by bullets.
 It was that careful task that flashed in her mind as she discharged the slugs from the 9 mm, just as her tears began to surge.